PaulsGitHubs/Radio-Waves-to-Image-Film/README.md

 - RTL source -> Stream to Vector -> FFT Filter -> File Sink (for the output of the IQ binary file)
 - RTL source -> QT GUI Frequency Sink (to visualize what is happening)
 ![Screenshot from 2023-05-25 13-18-37](https://github.com/PaulsGitHubs/Radio-Waves-to-Image-Film/assets/102178068/356fa74d-42a9-409b-9b6f-10251b33c5d6)

-# Data Compression

-For data compression, please refer to our sister project - IQ Sample Compression with FFT and DWT.
-This project will help you compress the data with DWT, and then decompress it to FFT, IQ samples, etc.

 # Scripts Included